 The University of Baltimore’s Center for Entrepreneurship and Innovation (CEI) helps thriving business ventures connect the dots.

-Recently, three UB alumnae earned important career recognitions.
+Recently, three UBalt alumnae earned important career recognitions.
 Each credits the CEI for its support and guidance in their entrepreneurial endeavors.

 Takia Ross, B.A.
 '11, is owner and lead makeup artist for Accessmatized, LLC and Pretty Mobile Baltimore.
 Ross was recently name to The Baltimore Sun's "25 Women to Watch in 2019."

 "You can come back from anything.
 You can change your narrative.
 Every day is a new day to get it right," Ross tells The Sun.

 "I am a Baltimore girl through and through," she says.
 "And, I love my city, so to receive this honor felt like the city was saying it loved me, too."

 After graduating from UBalt, Ross launched Accessmatized, LLC from her home.
 Unfamiliar with concepts like cash flow and balance sheets, she entered and won UBalt's Leonard and Phyllis Attman Competitive Business Prize competition and the Rise to the Challenge Pitch Competition.

 Now, her growing beauty empire provides makeup artistry for models, photo shoots, weddings, galas, and professional speakers throughout the Baltimore area.
 Ross is also a current CEI entrepreneur in residence, which she describes as a full circle moment.